andikleen/pmu-tools/README.md

 the program the problem occurred, just what happened.

-Requires an Intel Sandy Bridge, Ivy Bridge, Haswell CPU (Core 2rd, 3rd, 4th generation)
+Requires an Intel Sandy Bridge, Ivy Bridge, Haswell CPU (Core 2rd, 3rd, 4th generation) On Sandy Bridge E/EP (Xeon E5, Core i7 39xx) only level 1 is supported currently.

 It works best on Ivy Bridge currently.
 By default the simple high level model is used.
 The detailed model is selected with -d, and the max level